What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

-What most traders don’t understand, is not realizing the sheer quantity of data that’s pouring into your machine all at the same time.
-It’s like a fire hose of real time data.
+What most traders don’t understand, is not realizing the sheer quantity of data that’s pouring into your trading computer all at the same time.
+It’s like a fire hose of real-time data.

 It’s not like when you go to a web page, you go to Amazon, and you pull up a product.
 That’s just a static page; there’s no continuous flow of data.

-So in the example of Netflix, it’s taking a giant, real time stream of high definition stream of data and your computer’s processor, its main processor, is turning that data into the gorgeous high definition picture we’re all now used to seeing.
+So in the example of Netflix, it’s taking a giant, real-time stream of high-definition stream of data, and your computer’s processor is turning that data into the gorgeous high-definition picture we’re all now used to seeing.

 The machine is actually gathering all this data, putting it all together into an image before it shows it to you.
 The machine wants to make sure it has enough data to show you a perfect picture.
 And that’s called buffering.

-But here’s where the problem comes when it comes to trading.
-We take in a very similar level of data, a continuous level of data, fire hose level of data, similar to a High Definition movie.
+Here’s where the problem comes when it comes to trading.
+We take in a very similar level of data, a continuous level of data, a firehose level of data, similar to a high-definition movie.
 But we do not have time to buffer that data.

 In other words, your pricing and your indicators could be a fraction of a second to even as much as several seconds old.
 So the prices you’re seeing on the screen and your indicators that you’re seeing on the screen are several seconds off.